infojam-james/Test-Cases/Investigations/Submitting-an-Investigation/investigations-8.md

 #Submitting an Investigation - Status Change

 ##Description
-A system administrator should receive an email confirming when a completed Investigation form is submitted.
+The Case Status of an incident should change when a completed Investigation form is submitted.

 ##Preconditions
 + The user must already be registered with an email address and password.